Mark Wells: Professional career

-After playing career
+Post-playing career

 Following his retirement from hockey, Wells worked as a restaurant manager in Rochester Hills, Michigan, but sustained a fractured vertebra while unloading crates.
 Following eleven hours of surgery, Wells was informed by the doctor that he had a rare degenerative spinal disease.
-The illness, which affects the disks in the spinal column, forced Wells to retire from work and has required multiple surgeries, leaving him bed-ridden for extended periods and clinically depressed.
-Wells did, however, manage to suit up for the reunion game with his 'Miracle on Ice' teammates prior to the 2002 Winter Olympics in Salt Lake City—against doctor's orders, playing in one shift and recording a shot on goal.
+The illness, which affects the disks in the spinal column, forced Wells to retire from work and required multiple surgeries, leaving him bed-ridden for extended periods and clinically depressed.
+Wells did, however, manage to suit up for the reunion game with his 'Miracle on Ice' teammates before the 2002 Winter Olympics in Salt Lake City—against doctor's orders, playing in one shift and recording a shot on goal.

 In 2010, financially struggling from medical bills and in need of finances for further surgery, Wells reluctantly sold his gold medal medallion to a private collector for $40,000.
 The medal was later auctioned off by the buyer for $310,700.
 Having kept the medal on his nightstand for over twenty years, Wells expressed in a 2010 Daily News article how difficult a decision it had been to sell the medal: "It killed me to sell the medal.
 Killed me.
 But my life was crumbling.
 I was going to lose my home.
 I needed to sell it to have surgery and to live.
 I had no choice."

-Wells is now attending civic events and has spoken at several special venues around his hometown and beyond, including St Clair Shores Lions Club fundraiser, SCS Tree Lighting Ceremony in Dec 2014 and seminar at the Arsenal of Democracy.
-Additionally, he has made appearances at state hockey tournaments and various collectors shows around the country.
+In later years, Wells attended civic events and spoke at several special venues around his hometown and beyond, including the St Clair Shores Lions Club fundraiser, SCS Tree Lighting Ceremony in Dec 2014, and seminar at the Arsenal of Democracy.
+Additionally, he made appearances at state hockey tournaments and various collectors shows around the country.
+He resided in the Upper Peninsula of Michigan.

-Mark Wells currently resides in the Upper Peninsula of Michigan.
+Wells died on May 14, 2024, at the age of 66.